nicolasff/webdis/README.markdown

 # About

-A very simple prototype providing an HTTP interface to Redis.
-It uses [hiredis](https://github.com/antirez/hiredis) and [jansson](https://github.com/akheron/jansson).
+A very simple web server providing an HTTP interface to Redis.
+It uses [hiredis](https://github.com/antirez/hiredis), [jansson](https://github.com/akheron/jansson) and libevent.

 <pre>
 make clean all